-CEI's twenty-year track record of proven projects highlights the company's ability to de-risk and reliably deliver energy projects for its customers.
+CE's long track record of proven projects highlights the company's ability to de-risk and reliably deliver energy projects for its partners.
 The company's long-term relationships attest to its integrity and its ability to develop creative solutions and deliver on its promises.
-As compared to recent market entrants or single-product offers, CEI offers the depth of development, expertise, experience and financial stability to complete projects that meet customer, financing and community requirements.
+As compared to recent market entrants or single product offers, CE offers the depth of development, expertise, experience and financial stability to complete projects that meet customer, financing and community requirements.